kurdin/inferno-unstated/README.md

 #### How can I pass in options to my container?

-A good pattern for doing this might be to add a constructor to your container which accepts `props` sorta like React components.
+A good pattern for doing this might be to add a constructor to your container which accepts `props` sorta like Inferno components.
 Then create your own instance of your container and pass it into `<Provide inject>`.

 ```js